 Breakfast is the most important meal of the day.
-We know this phrase is used a lot, but it’s true!
+We know this sentence is used a lot, but it’s true!
 We love breakfast here in Spain, including, if we can, a second breakfast.
-What would become of our day without the mid-morning breakfast?
+What would be of our day without the mid-morning breakfast?
 It’s all about gathering energy.
 And above all, the traditional Spanish breakfasts are the best.

 More and more imported products are becoming popular breakfast food; however, there are still many traditional Spanish breakfasts that continue to be adored, and not only by the Spanish.
 Historically, the traditional Spanish breakfasts have played a fundamental role in the country’s cuisine.
 In this article, we’ll show you some of the best traditional Spanish breakfast foods that you must try.